Men who have thicker beards know how tough it is to shave with a closed comb DE razor.

-Unlike most of the other safety razors I’ve feature here, this one has six sides to it.
+Unlike most of the other safety razors I’ve featured here, this one has six sides to it.
 Some call this an antique design with the diagonal knurling and the hexagonal shape.
-If you want to shave like your grandpa and look the part nothing beats this razor.
+If you want to shave like your grandpa and look the part, nothing beats this razor.

-The knurling however does not provide good grip because the grooves are pretty shallow and when you combine that to the relatively flat bottom, this could slip out of your wet hands.
+The knurling, however, does not provide a good grip because the grooves are pretty shallow, and when you combine that to the relatively flat bottom, this could slip out of your wet hands.

 |Model||1904 Open Comb (41C)|

 What do consumers say?

 Consumers were generally happy with how this razor was able to help them achieve a smooth shave.
 Even some newbie shavers were able to use this supposedly more aggressive than a closed comb razor without any problems whatsoever.

 Some men even suggested that you can use this razor for manscaping, particularly the hairy chest area.

 I must warn you that if you’re new to wet shaving (transitioning from a cartridge razor) that you should learn the basics first before using this.